f0r3ns1cat0r/webserver-log4j-honeypot/README.md

 # Webserver Log4j Honeypot

-This honeypots runs fake Webserver server (1.7.2 - 1.16.5 without snapshots) waiting to be exploited.
-Payload classes are saved to `payloads/` directory.
+This honeypots runs fake Webserver waiting to be exploited.
+Payload classes are saved to `payloads` directory.

 Forked from https://github.com/Adikso/minecraft-log4j-honeypot